-As a minor down side, the app doesn't have a built-in kill switch.
-This isn't fatal, as you can manually set up a kill switch from within Android's VPN settings (the Support site even explains how to do this from its Settings page), but this doesn't really fit with BullGuard's focus on ease of use.
+On the down side, it doesn't have the 'custom DNS' option, and there's no built-in kill switch.
+This isn't fatal, as you can manually set up a kill switch from within Android's VPN settings (the Support site even explains how to do this from its Settings page), but that doesn't really fit with BullGuard's focus on ease of use.

-Overall, BullGuard VPN's apps are straightforward, easy to use, and cover the core features most users are likely to need.
-The long connection times on our Windows device were a concern, but may not affect everybody.
-Overall, and for a relatively new service, BullGuard is off to a good start.
+Overall, BullGuard VPN's apps are straightforward, easy to use, cover all the core features most users are likely to need, and have a handful of more advanced extras, too.
+The long connection times on our Windows device were a concern, but may not affect everybody, and on balance BullGuard VPN works very well.

 BullGuard lists its 'renowned premier 24/7 live support' as one of the reasons you should choose BullGuard VPN, but how does the service work in real life?

 The BullGuard VPN apps all include a Help link which opens the support site in a browser window.
 We expected this to present us with some very obvious VPN-related content or categories, but, well, no. There's no mention of the term 'VPN' anywhere on the opening page, and although some of the links take you to BullGuard VPN advice, most do not.